-RFP for mowing phragmites biomass in Delta and Menominee Counties is below.
-Please scroll down to the documents section to find it.
-Please note the deadline for submitting bids is noon Eastern time on February 7, 2017.
+RFPs for herbicide treatment of phragmites in Delta and Menominee Counties are below.
+Please scroll down to the documents section to find them.
+Please note the deadline for submitting bids is noon Eastern time on August 4, 2017.

 Help Us De-Phrag the UP!

 The UP RC& D Council is one of only 15 grant recipients to be awarded Great Lakes Restoration Initiative funding which was announced in March 2015 by the EPA to combat invasive species.
 The new project entitled “Phragmites Prevention and Control Coalition of Michigan’s UP” is funded by an award of $964,922.
 These funds will allow us to continue to collaborate with local and regional partners for two more years to restore at least 800 acres of coastal shoreline and wetlands in the Upper Peninsula by treating invasive phragmites.
 This work will build on the highly successful UP Phragmites Project which we have been facilitating for the past two years, and the highlights of that project can be found in the “2015 Phragmites Project Update” which is in the documents section at the bottom of this page.
 Our Coalition will also work with local groups to detect new infestations and help them assume stewardship for long-term control efforts.